 Most students won’t need to register for a printer login – instead, you will pay as you go for any printing or copying you do.
 Disabled students should contact the library about a login to get reduced-price copying and printing.
 Get more information on how to print from these links:

 - step-by-step guide to printing from a library PC

 - advice on printing from your own device

 Charges and payment authorisations

 Costs are per page of the document being copied or printed.
 Our printers default to black and white, but colour is available at extra cost.
 Disabled students should contact the library about concessionary rates.

 - A4 B&W 10p

 - A3 Colour 20p

-On tapping in with your payment card or device on the card reader, you’ll see authorisation for the maximum amount you can spend in one session.
-But you’ll only pay for the copies and prints you actually make.
+On tapping in with your payment card or device on the card reader, you will see authorisation for the maximum amount you can spend in one session.
+But you will only pay for the copies and prints you actually make.